 Recent graduates entered employment in roles such as:

-In fact, given the large number of students that have graduated from the course, each sector of the audio industry that you can think of probably employs at least one of our graduates.
+In fact, given the large number of students that have graduated from our course, each sector of the audio industry that you can think of probably employs at least one of our graduates.
 You can find a list of graduate jobs and awards our graduates have won on the Tonmeister website.

 Academic year structure

 The academic year is divided into two semesters of 15 weeks each.